Complete documentation

 , a uniformly random value in $[0,1]$, andRANDN

-, a normally-distributed random number with unit variance and zero mean. -
+, a normally-distributed random number with unit variance and zero mean.
+Using the alternate mouse button (often the right mouse button) will negate the value of the brush (unavailable on touch devices). -

 Radius